implse/Blockchain/README.md

 A good `hash` function uses a one-way `hashing algorithm`, meaning the `hash` cannot be converted back into the original key.

-`Blockchain` uses a `cryptographic hash function`, meaning that the output is random but deterministic.

 ### Key terms